Containers on Polaris

 export https_proxy=http://proxy.alcf.anl.gov:3128

-This is important for system (Polaris - Cray) mpich to bind to containers mpich.
-Set the following environment variables
+This is important for the system (Polaris - Cray) mpich to bind to the container's mpich.
+Set the following environment variables:

 ADDITIONAL_PATH=/opt/cray/pe/pals/1.2.12/lib